Reporting drinking water incidents

 - water quality events that a service provider cannot manage within existing processes and/or that may impact on the health of customers.

 Drinking water quality

-Note: The Department of Natural Resources, Mines and Energy does not manage drinking water supplies.
+Note: The department does not manage drinking water supplies.
 If you have a problem with the quality of your drinking water, contact your drinking water service provider.

 Your drinking water service provider is responsible for providing a safe and reliable water supply, and to rectify any problems that may occur.
 The department does not have operational control of individual provider's systems, and does not intervene on behalf of a customer.

 How to report